 - Eq.
 10 and 11 are the same and are also called the modified form of the Radar Range Equation.

-Radar Range Equation in form of Noise and Noise Figure:
+Radar Range Equation in the Form of Noise and Noise Figure

 - “Noise is unwanted Electromagnetic energy which interferes with the ability of the receiver to detect the wanted signal”.